 Since the WSIS process started, emphasis has been given to the multi-stakeholder approach and its vital importance in the WSIS implementation at the national, regional and international levels and in taking forward the WSIS themes and Action Lines.
 Such approach contributed to strengthening the engagement of all stakeholders to work together, within their respective roles and responsibilties. [agreed]

-We recognize the outcomes of the first WSIS+10 Review Event Towards Knowledge Societies, for peace and sustainable development hosted by UNESCO and co-organized with ITU, UNCTAD and UNDP in February 2013 and reaffirm its Final Statement Information and Knowledge for All: An Expanded Vision and a Renewed Commitment, as endorsed by Member States at the 37th session of UNESCO’s General Conference.
+We recall the WSIS+10 Review Event Towards Knowledge Societies, for peace and sustainable development hosted by UNESCO and co-organized with ITU, UNCTAD and UNDP in February 2013 [and its Final Statement Information and Knowledge for All: An Expanded Vision and a Renewed Commitment, as endorsed by Member States at the 37th session of UNESCO’s General Conference.]

-(led by Saudi Arabia )
+Alt: We note the event titled “First WSIS+10 Review Event Towards Knowledge Societies, for peace and sustainable development” hosted by UNESCO and co-organized with ITU, UNCTAD and UNDP in February 2013 and its results [related to the WSIS Action Lines].(led by Saudi Arabia )

 In this context;